wheresrhys/fetch-mock/docs/_api/mock_matcher.md

 position: 1.1
 description: "String|Regex|Function: Rule for matching calls to `fetch`"
 parameters:
-  - name: *
+  - name: "*"
     content: Matches any url
-  - name: url, e.g. 'http://www.site.com/page.html'
+  - name: "url, e.g. 'http://www.site.com/page.html'"
     content: Match an exact url
 content_markdown: |-

-  - `matcher`: Condition for selecting which requests to mock.
+  "- `matcher`: Condition for selecting which requests to mock.
 (For matching based on headers, query strings or other `fetch` options see the `options` parameter documented below).
 Accepts any of the following:
     - `string`: Either
       - an exact url to match e.g. 'http://www.site.com/page.html'
       - `*` to match any url